Electromagnetic pulse: Types of energy

 According to Maxwell's equations, a pulse of electric energy will always be accompanied by a pulse of magnetic energy.
 In a typical pulse, either the electric or the magnetic form will dominate.
+It can be shown that the non-linear Maxwell's equations can have time-dependent self-similar electromagnetic shock wave solutions where the electric and the magnetic field components have a discontinuity.

-In general, radiation only acts over long distances, with the magnetic and electric fields acting over short distances.
+In general, only radiation acts over long distances, with the magnetic and electric fields acting over short distances.
 There are a few exceptions, such as a solar magnetic flare.

 Frequency ranges

 A pulse of electromagnetic energy typically comprises many frequencies from very low to some upper limit depending on the source.
-The range defined as EMP, sometimes referred to as "DC to daylight", excludes the highest frequencies comprising the optical (infrared, visible, ultraviolet) and ionizing (X and gamma rays) ranges.
+The range defined as EMP, sometimes referred to as "DC [direct current] to daylight", excludes the highest frequencies comprising the optical (infrared, visible, ultraviolet) and ionizing (X and gamma rays) ranges.

 Some types of EMP events can leave an optical trail, such as lightning and sparks, but these are side effects of the current flow through the air and are not part of the EMP itself.

 Pulse waveforms

 The waveform of a pulse describes how its instantaneous amplitude (field strength or current) changes over time.
 Real pulses tend to be quite complicated, so simplified models are often used.
 Such a model is typically described either in a diagram or as a mathematical equation.

 Most electromagnetic pulses have a very sharp leading edge, building up quickly to their maximum level.
 The classic model is a double-exponential curve which climbs steeply, quickly reaches a peak and then decays more slowly.
 However, pulses from a controlled switching circuit often approximate the form of a rectangular or "square" pulse.

 EMP events usually induce a corresponding signal in the surrounding environment or material.
 Coupling usually occurs most strongly over a relatively narrow frequency band, leading to a characteristic damped sine wave.
 Visually it is shown as a high frequency sine wave growing and decaying within the longer-lived envelope of the double-exponential curve.
 A damped sinewave typically has much lower energy and a narrower frequency spread than the original pulse, due to the transfer characteristic of the coupling mode.
 In practice, EMP test equipment often injects these damped sinewaves directly rather than attempting to recreate the high-energy threat pulses.

 In a pulse train, such as from a digital clock circuit, the waveform is repeated at regular intervals.
 A single complete pulse cycle is sufficient to characterise such a regular, repetitive train.